MySQL: Count occurrences of string

 ORDER BY findme_count DESC;

-The above example will list all node's of type blog.
+The above example will list all nodes of type blog.
 It will then compare the length of the body before and after removing all instances of the string you're looking for.
 The result should be n * LENGTH(find_me) where n is the number of occurrences.
 This is why we divide by the length of the find_me string.

 This is a pretty fast query too.
 On our live database, it searched over 1,400 nodes in just over 31 milliseconds.